As an Amazon Associate I earn from qualifying purchases. This post may contain affiliate links.

 If you sign up to be a wellness advocate you receive 25% OFF of ALL Oils and chances to earn more product.
 You can also choose an introductory kit like this one to save more money.

-Adding Essential Oils are a great all natural alternative to chemical filled toners.
+Adding Essential Oils in moderation can be a great all natural alternative to chemical filled toner for sensitive skin.

 The combinations are endless for a clean, blemish free, healthy glow.
 As a result, feel free to play with different combinations to come up with the best recipe for your specific type of skin.